 Driving home in the rain today, listening to the radio, I heard them talking about this very thing and they were telling the story of some 44 year old woman who apparently sent three very bizarre emails in her sleep.
 As a child I used to sleepwalk, but I can't think of anything really strange...

-What is the strangest thing you have encountered on the hubpages?
+What's the strangest thing you've seen on the street?

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|